Gas Barbecue Grills

 Smoking, perhaps best known for producing some of the best salmon around, as well as tasty beef jerky, is making its way to backyards across the country.
 Why, because barbecue smokers allow for indirect grilling (meaning the food is not cooked directly over a ﬁre) — a popular barbecue method cooks large cuts of meat to perfection with no attention from you (no turning, etc.).

-With outdoor barbecue smoker grills, the hot smoking (which is just another name for barbecuing) is usually done at 225° to 250° F. On the other hand, when cold smoking, the food is located so far from the ﬁre that it smokes without cooking.
+With outdoor barbecue smoker grills, hot smoking (which is just another name for barbecuing) is usually done at 225° to 250° F. On the other hand, when cold smoking, the food is located so far from the ﬁre that it smokes without cooking.

 Undoubtedly, you’re looking to add a smoker that will let you and your family and friends enjoy tasty treats from hot smoking.
 This method produces succulent meat that just falls off the bone – and all with little help or required know-how from you.